Virtual data room vs notion hero.

 The bottom line

 Notion is a great tool.
-It's not a data room.
-There's a difference, and that difference matters more as you raise larger rounds from more sophisticated investors.
+It's just not a data room and that difference matters more than most people realize until they're in the middle of a real deal.

-The most important thing: whatever tool you use, make sure you know who's looking at your documents.
-In a fundraise, that visibility can shape your entire follow-up strategy.
+Whatever tool you use, make sure you know who's actually looking at your documents.
+In a deal, whether it's a fundraise, an acquisition, or a client engagement, that visibility shapes everything that comes next.

 tick mark